 You are my sunshine and I love you forever.
 Remember to ask for help when you need it.
 Stay with your class!

 I couldn’t be in the building with her.
-But my words could be, and that mattered to G.
+But my words could be, and that mattered to our girl.

-Now if I had been on the receiving end of these notes, I would have read them, smiled at them, and thrown them in the trash.
-But that’s not G.
+If I had been on the receiving end of these notes, I would have read them, smiled at them, and thrown them in the trash.
+But that wasn’t her.

-She’s a still waters run deep kind of kid.
+She’s was, and still is, a still-waters-run-deep kind of kid.

-On afternoon in the late fall, I unpacked her book bag to find a missing assignment.
-Down in the bottom among squashed granola bars and broken crayons were scores of those lunch and snack notes.
+One afternoon in the late fall, I was looking through her book bag to find a missing assignment.
+Down in the bottom among squashed granola bars and broken crayons were scores of wadded up paper towels.

 She had saved every single one.

-Four years later, I have three shoeboxes jammed full of love notes (that’s approximately 360 paper towels) written to my daughter in a time of deep, aching need.
-In hindsight I have begun to see them as more than expressions of love from mother to daughter: they are desperate prayers for healing, their simple words and drawings a record of our journey to Christ and to each other.
+Five years later, I have three shoeboxes full of love notes written to my daughter in a time of aching need.
+In hindsight I have begun to see them as more than expressions of love from mother to daughter.

-When I stumbled on the boxes again a few weeks ago, I felt called to renew this connection and share it with the rest of the family.
+When I stumbled on the boxes again last year, I felt called to renew this connection and share it with the rest of the family.
 We’d fallen into an afternoon screen time rut, and I felt as though we spent more time tapping and clicking than praying and talking.
 Our need for lunch and snack notes has diminished as s homeschool family, so I resurrected our family notebook and decided to use it for Lent.

 Letters of Love: A Lenten Meditation for Families